 You Might Also Like:

 An Introduction to Russian Archives and Archives Abroad

 Russian archives are an essential resource for anyone seriously studying Russia.
 Like any tool, however, one must first know how to use it.
 This brief…

-The Russian State Historical Archive (RGIA; Российский государственный исторический архив) is the largest archive in Europe and one of the largest archives in Russia.
+The Russian State Military Historical Archive (RGVIA; Российский государственный военно-исторический архив) is one of the largest archives in Russia.
 Its focus is on documents concerning…